 - 1. The purpose of this guideline is to limit the spread of and exposure to contaminants which are present at emergency scenes. - 2.
 This guideline applies to the East Hants fire service when operating at emergency scenes such as fires, motor vehicle collisions and medical emergencies. - 3.
 This guideline does not apply to hazardous materials incidents.
-At any hazardous materials incident where the Special Hazards Response Unit is working, decontamination procedures will be determined by the SHRU team leader and safety officer.
+At any hazardous materials incident where a Hazmat unit is working, decontamination procedures will be determined by the Hazmat team leader and safety officer.